guettli/programming-guidelines/README.md

 ### Is config code or data?

+The heading "Is config code or data?" could be phrased "config: DB or git?", too.

+Where should configuration be stored?

 This is a difficult question.
 At least at the beginning.
 For me most configuration is data, not code.
 That's why the config is in a **database**, not in a text or source code file in a version control